-'Opening day programs included the first Children's Session with Bobby Bluegum, the first sports program, Racing Notes with W.A.
-Ferry calling the Randwick races, British Wireless News received by cable from London, weather, stock exchange and shipping news, the ABC Women's Association session (topics were; commonsense housekeeping and needlecraft), a talk on goldfish and their care, Morning Devotions, and music'.
-(ABC).
+'Opening day programs included the first Children's Session with Bobby Bluegum; the first sports program, Racing Notes with WA Ferry calling the Randwick races; British Wireless News received by cable from London; weather, stock exchange and shipping news; the ABC Women's Association session (topics were commonsense housekeeping and needlecraft); a talk on goldfish and their care; Morning Devotions and music' (ABC website).

-Initially all shows went live to air, and each state ran its own programs.
+Initially all shows were broadcast live to air, and each state ran its own programs.
 By the end of 1933 there were regular program relays between Brisbane, Sydney, Melbourne, Adelaide and Perth.
 Hobart joined the network once the Bass Strait cable was laid between Tasmania and the mainland in 1936.